heartprime/docker/README.md

 When prompted for a password, use a Docker Hub personal access token.
 Do not put a password or token directly on the command line.

-### Create docker image
+### Get an image

-From this `docker` directory, create or retrieve an image with:
+From the `docker` directory, run:

 ```bash
 ./scripts/create.sh <image> <tag>
 ```

-The script checks for `heartprime/<image>:<tag>` on Docker Hub for the host architecture.
-If it exists, the script pulls the image from Docker Hub.
-If it does not exist, the script builds `dockerfiles/<image>/<tag>.Dockerfile` for the Docker engine's native platform, loads it into the local Docker image store, and pushes it.
-The builder cache is removed after a successful push without removing the loaded image.
+When the command finishes, `heartprime/<image>:<tag>` is available in your local Docker image store.
+If the image was not already published, it is also created and published to Docker Hub.

-To build and push the image even when it already exists, add `--overwrite`:
+To recreate an existing image and publish the replacement, add `--overwrite`:

 ```bash
 ./scripts/create.sh <image> <tag> --overwrite